Vibrant green and healthy veg packed soup that is really easy to make to boot.

-Peas, spinach and mint are classic flavour combinations, so this soup tastes really good.
+Peas, spinach, and mint are classic flavor combinations, so this soup tastes perfect.

 Here is the recipe:

 - 2 garlic cloves, crushed

 - 1 large potato (about 250g / 8oz), peeled and diced

 - 600ml / 2¼ cup of vegetable stock

 - 200g / 7oz fresh spinach leaves, roughly chopped

 - 1 small bunch of mint, leaves only

 - 200g / 7oz peas, fresh or defrosted